 Therefore, as the complexity and severity of cases have changed, so must the addiction treatment industry change and adapt to meet the needs of those patients.
 Even more important, a rehab or addiction treatment facility must be clinically sophisticated and well-trained enough to meet each individual case that walks through its front door or have the wherewithal to assess each case and refer out to another provider that may specialize in those specific patient needs.

 The issues that patients entering treatment today is changing and becoming more complex and therefore treatment centers and rehab facilities need to make sure they are changing and evolving to meet the needs of those patients.
-It is absolutely the responsibility of the treatment center to make sure that if they are admitting a patient through their doors, that patient will be safe, well cared for and that the clinical needs they present with are able to be met and addressed by that treatment center ethically and appropriately.
+It is absolutely the responsibility of the rehab to make sure that if they are admitting a patient through their doors, that patient will be safe, well cared for and that the clinical needs they present with are able to be met and addressed by that rehab ethically and appropriately.

 If you or someone you know is in need of help because of drug and/or alcohol abuse or addiction, please give us a call.
 Maryland Addiction Recovery Center offers the most comprehensive dual diagnosis addiction treatment in the Mid-Atlantic area.
 If we aren’t the best fit for you or your loved one, we will take the necessary time to work with you to find a rehab or provider that better fits your needs.